Motoring taxation in the United Kingdom: Vehicle excise duty ('car tax')

+The duty raised £8.1 billion in the 2023–2024 fiscal year, representing 0.8% of total government income.
+Before 2025, electric vehicles were exempt from the car tax and from the additional tax for luxury vehicles.
+From 2025, electric cars would pay a small fee in the first year, whereas people with expensive EVs would pay the full luxury car supplement.

 Vehicle first registration fee

 The one-time fee charged by the Driver and Vehicle Licensing Agency for the compulsory registration of a motor vehicle which is to be used or kept on public roads.

 Vehicles imports

 Customs duties on some Grey import vehicles and vehicle components or spares from outside the EU may be assessed at an additional charge which is then subject to VAT.

 Income tax

 The value of a vehicle bought by a company for the dedicated use of its staff is treated as a taxable benefit for that individual, and assessed by HMRC with other income for income tax purposes.
 Until 2002 their financial benefit was assessed primarily based on price and mileage driven; this was then modified so that vehicles with lower emissions were assessed at a lower value than those with higher emissions.
 In addition, the taxable allowance for mileage using private cars has remained static.